-Whenever you use the delete button on in your computer, it will show the file as deleted but allocates a portion of your drive to the file in the recycle bin.
-This file will remain in the recycle bin and can be recovered back to its original state.
-But, the bad news is that your system will eventually reuse this space and also overwrite the pointer to the file, so the quicker you stop using your computer and run Anyrecover, the better your chances of recovering your files.
+Whenever you use the delete button on your computer, it will show the file as being deleted but allocates a portion of your drive to the file in the recycle bin.
+This file will remain in the recycle bin and can be brought back to its original state.
+But, the bad news is that your system will eventually reuse this space and also overwrite the pointer to the file, so the quicker you stop using your computer and run Anyrecover, the higher your chances of recovering your files.

-What’s more, even when you’ve emptied your recycle bin, Anyrecover can still help you get back the lost or deleted files.
+What’s more, even when you've emptied your recycle bin, Anyrecover can still help you recover the lost or deleted files.

 Ideally, you should install AnyRecover before you need it.
-This is because it can have the time to monitor your drives for deleted files as soon as possible.
-If you accidentally delete an important file and you decide to go online to download AnyRecover (or download anything), this process can create a lot of temporary files which can overwrite the memory space allocated to the deleted file and before you finish the installation, the deleted file is gone.
+This is because some time will be needed to monitor your drives for deleted files as soon as possible.
+If you accidentally deleted an important file and you decided to go online to download AnyRecover (or download anything), during this process, a lot of temporary files can be created which can overwrite the memory space allocated to the deleted file and after you finished the installation, the deleted file was gone.

-Make sure computer recognizes and read your external hard drive
+Make sure the computer recognizes and reads your external hard drive

 Unplug and re-plug the external hard disk

 If you can't still locate the drive on your computer, you can contact firstname.lastname@example.org